Get up to $590

 South Coastal BC homeowners

-can get BC government rebates when increasing the
+can get Government of BC LiveSmart grants when

 of their flat roof or cathedral ceiling